On weakly and strongly popular rankings: On the complexity of - wurv and - surv

-We now discuss a strongly related decision problem called $n$-\textsc{all-closer-ranking}, which will come useful when establishing results for the cases $n=4$ and $n=5$.
-For a voting instance with $n$ voters and a given ranking $\pi$, we ask whether there is a ranking that all the voters prefer to~$\pi$.
+We now discuss a family of strongly related decision problem\dmrev{s} called $k$-\textsc{all-closer-ranking}, which will come useful when establishing results for the cases $k=4$ and $k=5$.
+For a profile with $k$ voters and a given ranking $\pi$, we ask whether there is a ranking that all the voters prefer to~$\pi$.

-The next theorem reveals some features of this problem. \begin{theorem} In a voting instance $\mathcal{I}$ with $n=3$ and an acyclic majority graph, we can decide in polynomial time if there exists a ranking preferred by all voters to a given ranking~$\pi$ and if it does, output it. \end{theorem} \begin{proof} Our first two technical observations apply for the case of one and two voters, respectively.
+The next theorem reveals some features of this problem. \begin{theorem} Given a profile $P=(\pi_{v_1},\pi_{v_2},\pi_{v_3})$ with an acyclic majority graph, we can decide in polynomial time if there exists a ranking preferred by all voters to a given ranking~$\pi$ and if it does, output it. \end{theorem} \begin{proof} We start with two technical observations that will come \dmrev{in} handy later in our proof.

-\begin{observation} If $K(\sigma,\pi_{v})>0$ for a voter $v$ and a ranking $\sigma$, then there exists a swap in $\sigma$ that is good for~$v$. \end{observation}
+\begin{observation} If $K(\sigma,\pi_{v_i})>0$| for a voter $v_i, 1 \leq i \leq 3$ and a ranking $\sigma$, then there exists a swap in $\sigma$ that is good for~$v_i$. \end{observation}